We Exist So Worldwide Inequalities Don't Have To

 Humanitarian Response Team (HRT)

-Global Works Trust deploys structured humanitarian response efforts during crises affecting children and families.
+Global Works Trust deploys structured humanitarian response efforts during crises affecting fatherless or disadvantaged children and families.
 Through rapid stabilization, child protection, environmental recovery, and economic restoration, our Humanitarian Response Team delivers accountable, Christ-centered assistance that transitions from relief to long-term resilience.

 Guiding Principles